michelleherman13/book-recommender/README.md

 # book-recommender
-a machine learning app that recommends books
+a machine learning app that recommends books using content based filtering